-You are applying for a position in a school which involves working with children in a position of trust.
+You are applying for a position in a school which involves working with children, young people and/or vulnerable adults or is a position of trust.
 This post meet the requirements for a criminal record history check (DBS check, previously called a CRB check) under the Rehabilitation of Offenders Act 1974 (Exceptions) Order (as amended in 2013).